DoctorLogicProduct/dltest/_pages/products/growth-accelerators/video-content.md

   headline:
   - headline: "Simplify, Educate & Engage"
   text: "Videos can simplify a message and help clients retain 50% more information than text, which is especially useful when educating clients about complex legal issues."
-- component: text-component
+- component: callout
-  component_css: text-component
+  component_css: callout
-  class:
+  class: bob
-  headline:
+  background: false
-  - headline: Ready to Schedule Your Shoot?
+  headline: "Ready to Schedule Your Shoot?"
   text: "It’s easy.
 Contact us for package and pricing information"
   btn:
   - btn-label: "Let's Get Started"